How far do Activated Random Walkers spread from a single source?: The inner bound

 where $\tilde \cS_I (\eta )$ denotes the stabilization of $\eta$ according to stacks $\tilde \rho $ with killing upon exiting $I$.
 This gives

 where the last inequality follows from the Strong Markov Property.
 Similarly one shows that

 From this, with a similar argument to that of Lemma \ref{le:step1}, we get

 for $n$ large enough.
-Here again the third inequality follows by evolving all the particles starting on boundary sites until they die, as in the proof of Lemma \ref{le:step1}.
+Here again the third inequality follows by evolving all the particles starting on boundary sites until they die, as in Lemma \ref{le:equality}.
 Moreover, in the last inequality we used that $l_- , r_+ \leq n^4$, so there are at most $n^8$ choices for the pair $(a_j , b_j) $.
 This gives

-for $n$ large enough, since on the event $\{ j \leq K \} $ there are at most $n/\x_{in} $ choices for both $a_{j-1}$ and $b_{j-1}$. \end{proof} Now, on the event $E_j \cap \{ j\leq K\}$ we have
+for $n$ large enough, since on the event $\{ j \leq K \} $ there are at most $n/(\z_{in} +\d ) $ choices for both $a_{j-1}$ and $b_{j-1}$. \end{proof} Now, on the event $E_j \cap \{ j\leq K\}$ we have